Skip to main content

 To list all projects for the current organization, run:

-This command displays every project you have access to within your active organization — including project names, IDs, and associated environments.
 Project-specific settings such as notifications, access control overrides, and deployment settings can be managed through the Ghostable web app.
 From there, you can fine-tune project behavior, manage integrations, and review environment activity in one place.

 Initializing Your Repository